 The HSLP curriculum is divided into three primary learning modules:

-- The Informed Leader: Virginia Government and Politics—focuses on the basics of Virginia state and local government; who the players are, how government functions, and primary issues facing Virginia.
+- The Informed Leader: Virginia Government and Politics—focuses on the basics of Virginia state and local government, who the players are, how government functions, and primary issues facing Virginia.

 - The Thoughtful Leader: Virginia Public Policy—explores how public policy is formed and debated in the Commonwealth.
 Students learn how to engage positively and effectively in policy discussions and learn how they can influence public policy.
 They will work on group policy projects and present them to public policy professionals.

 - The Active Leader: The Tools of Modern Advocacy—gives students hands-on training and real-world skills to help them make their ideas a reality.
-They will learn how pursue advocacy and civic engagement successfully, work with others who have different views, prepare a professional resume, communicate effectively, and work in teams to achieve results.
+They will learn how to pursue advocacy and civic engagement successfully, work with others who have different views, prepare a professional resume, communicate effectively, and work in teams to achieve results.

-Meg Heubeck is Director of Instruction at the University of Virginia Center for Politics.
-In this role, Ms. Heubeck is responsible for providing educational materials for the Youth Leadership Initiative (YLI) and the Global Perspectives on Democracy (GPD) programs.
+Meg Heubeck is Director of Instruction at the University of Virginia's Center for Politics.
+In that role, Ms. Heubeck is responsible for providing educational materials for the Youth Leadership Initiative (YLI) and the Global Perspectives on Democracy (GPD) programs.
 This includes creating educational materials, managing simulations, and leading instruction in leadership and civic engagement for teachers, youth, and international visitors.
 Ms. Heubeck is a 2015 alumna of the Sorensen Institute's Political Leaders Program and has been the HSLP faculty instructor since 2020.

 Ms. Heubeck's instruction is supplemented by presentations and conversations with leaders from Virginia's public, private, and nonprofit sectors.